 If that is not the case, start with sole propertiership and then eventually move on to LLC.
 How do you know when to opt for LLC though?
 Well, there are some factors you should take into consideration.

 It’s not necessary to go for LLC if you’ve started a business recently and don’t even know whether it is going to be successful.
-However, if your store has been open for some time and you’ve been seeing a steady increase in customers, you should consider it.
+However, if your store has been open for some time and you’ve been seeing a steady increase in customers perhaps due to some seo apps, you should consider it.